-To assist you with investing in real estate, Authorised Financial Advisers from Milestone Direct can find you a great mortgage rate, ensuring you have a solid team of legal and real estate professionals on your side and confirm your cash flow and budget options are viable.
+To assist you with investing in real estate, financial advisers from Milestone Direct can find you a great mortgage, confirm your cash flow and budget options are viable, and also ensure you have a solid team of legal and real estate professionals on your side.

-For a free, no-obligation consultation with an Authorised Financial Adviser about how property investment can work for you, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
+For a complimentary, no obligation consultation with one of our team about how property investment can work for you, call 0508 645 378 or leave your details and query below.
 We'll respond within one weekday.